How can I customize the bulk Markdown Export?

 Finally, every time you export your Markdown highlights, we can optionally generate a special markdown file which summarizes which files were added/updated.

-This setting is off by default, but can be especially useful in note-taking apps which can e.g create a page for the date the highlights were exported and linking to that.
+This setting is off by default, but it can be especially useful in note-taking apps that create a page for the date the highlights were exported and can be linked to that.